 Residents in the program are given faculty status as resident instructors in the Wright State University Boonshoft School of Medicine.
 As such, they are expected to provide education to undergraduate medical students.
 They are also required to contribute scholarly activities by preparing an original effort which can be submitted to a local, state, regional, national or international scientific or professional organization for presentation, or to a recognized professional journal for publication prior to program completion.

 Residents must perform in a consistently satisfactory manner during each service rotation.
 They are expected to read and understand the basic and current surgical literature and to demonstrate this knowledge base through satisfactory performance on the annual American Board of Surgery In-Service Training Examination (ABSITE®) as well as on the periodic basic/clinical science examinations conducted within the department.

-Performance in all of these areas is reviewed semi-annually by the department Clinical Competency Committee, which includes representatives from all six participating hospitals, as well as two elected resident representatives.
+Performance in all of these areas is reviewed semi-annually by the department Clinical Competency Committee, which includes representatives from all five participating hospitals, as well as two elected resident representatives.
 No resident will be advanced to the next level of training without committee review and approval.